ajflowers/backEnd/README.md

 - `PUT /api/farms/`
     - Updates farm info; farm ID will be provided by farmer token. takes `farm_name` and/or `farm_address` key/value pairs in JSON object.

+- `POST /api/inventory`
+    - adds new inventory item, example: `{ item: "apples", quantity: 100 } - returns new inventory item with unique id (inventory id numbers are unique to each entry and are not repeated between farmers)

+- `GET /api/inventory`
+    - returns all inventory items for logged-in user

+- `PUT /api/inventory/:inventoryID`
+    - update inventory info

+- `DELETE /api/inventory/:inventoryID`

 ## Protected endpoints for users logged in as farmer:

 - `GET /api/farms` returns list of farms (excluding those with `farm_name: null`)

+- `GET /api/inventory/:farmID` returns all inventory for specified farm ID